 |Delft University of Technology||86||95||103||71||69||77|

 |Erasmus University Rotterdam||90||92||99||72||73||72|

 |University of Twente||212||228||224||201-250||170||187|

 |Radboud University Nijmegen||156||143||136||140||131||127|

-Times also publishes the annual THE World Reputation Rankings which is based on invitation-only academic opinion survey.
-In 2014 four Dutch research universities made the top 100 of this ranking with Delft University of Technology scoring the best result (42nd place).
-The University of Amsterdam has moved up comparing with the last year results and tied for the 71-80 position, while Leiden and Utrecht Universities were placed in the 81-90 group.
+Times also publishes the annual THE World Reputation Rankings of top 100 universities which is based on invitation-only academic survey.
+In 2015, there were five Dutch research universities in this ranking with Delft University of Technology and the University of Amsterdam scoring for the best results (in the group of 51-60th places).
+Leiden University and Wageningen University & Research Centre shared places from 61st to 70th, while Utrecht University was ranked in the 71-80 group.

 Leiden University ranks Netherlands Universities

 The Centre for Science and Technology Studies (CWTS) at Leiden University publishes a ranking of the scientific authority of the 750 top universities in the world each year.
 These rankings are based on the citation rate of universities in international publications.

 Starting from 2013, the Leiden ranking has also added a list of positions per fields of science for each university.
 In 2015, the fields included are biomedical and health sciences (Med), life and earth sciences (Life), Mathematics and Computer Sciences (Math), physical sciences and engineering (Eng), and social sciences and humanities (Hum).

 See the table below for the positions of Dutch universities in the Leiden 2015 ranking and compare with the 2014 ranking results.
 For the list of fields of science, the national positions of universities were used (with worldwide result in brackets).
 The overall rankings can be seen in the first two columns.